-(1) Applicants who cannot be enrolled under MassHealth Family Assistance pursuant to 130 CMR 515.003(C), will be placed on a waiting list when their eligibility has been determined.
+(1) Applicants who cannot be enrolled under Family Assistance pursuant to 130 CMR 515.003(C) will be placed on a waiting list when their eligibility has been determined.
 When the MassHealth agency is able to open enrollment for adult applicants, the applications will be processed in the order they were placed on the waiting list.

-(2) Medical coverage for MassHealth Family Assistance for persons enrolled from a waiting list will begin on the date that the application or new determination is processed from the waiting list.
+(2) Medical coverage for Family Assistance for persons enrolled from a waiting list will begin on the date that the application or new determination is processed from the waiting list.

 515.004: Administration of MassHealth